microsoft/ignite-learning-paths-training-ops/ops10/scripts/main.md

 Let’s try another one.
 This time let’s specify a measurement associated with the latency of the web service.
 We might be interested in knowing the ratio of number of operations that completed in less than 10 milliseconds against the number of total operations.
 If we have a ratio of 0.8, we’ve been 80% successful by this measurement.

-The same math can apply to the fidelity quality we discussed before.
-In this case, we can say we’ve served web pages with 80% fidelity.

 Just to be clear this is not just a web site thing, if we had a pipeline service that processed data, we could say we need to measure coverage, i.e. how much of the data did we process.
 Very different system, same basic math.

 ----